Earth Notes: Open-Source Thermostatic Radiator Valve (OpenTRV)Updated 2023-10-30 11:19 GMT.

 Heating accounts for around 60% of UK domestic energy use and 60% of people admit to heating unoccupied rooms. [p2 DECC 2012 2323, p33 DECC 2012 6918]

 OpenTRV also allows a simple schedule to be set (no complex displays though!) and tries to anticipate when you'll need heating to improve comfort while boosting efficiency.

 OpenTRV is designed to be simple to (retro-)fit to existing UK housing stock with radiator central heating.

-Open source projects are said to work best when they really scratch an itch, ie fullfil a requirement or deal with an irritation, that nothing else works for.
+Open source projects are said to work best when they really scratch an itch, ie fulfil a requirement or deal with an irritation, that nothing else works for.

-As of the start of 2013 I have been trying to put together some electronic/programmable thermostatic radiator values/controls (TRV/PRC) that can follow a temperature programme against time (chronostat), individually call for heat (ie fire up) the central heating boiler when not meeting targets, and that have an occupancy sensor that can drop the target temperature a couple of degrees when a room is (unexpectedly) not occupied (or at least has no active awake human in it).
+As of the start of 2013 I had been trying to put together some electronic/programmable thermostatic radiator values/controls (TRV/PRC).
+The aim is to follow a temperature programme against time (chronostat), individually call for heat (ie fire up) the central heating boiler when not meeting targets, and that have an occupancy sensor that can drop the target temperature a couple of degrees when a room is (unexpectedly) not occupied (or at least has no active awake human in it).